 The imperative for the society is clear.
 Over the next few years we must claim those paths which, with the backing of historic evidence, we believe to be public highways; if we do not claim them most will be lost for ever.
 A massive and urgent effort is required of us and our members¹.

 Investigation(2,4).
 Before claiming a path for the definitive map the applicant must thoroughly investigate the evidence which is dispersed in many different places—inclosure awards³, tithe maps, Finance Act maps and other official documents for instance.
 These cannot be retrieved by a few keystrokes on the computer.
 They must be examined in national and local record offices, in estate archives and among parish and community council papers—wherever the trail leads.
 Only then can a claim for highway status be submitted to the ‘surveying authority’, ie the county or unitary council.

 And we must investigate as many paths as possible before 2026.

 Training.
 Locating and understanding this kind of evidence requires skill.
-That is why we have run a training day *(crash courses in finding and understanding the documents) for our volunteers, and following its success we hope to run more.
+That is why we continue to run training days *(crash courses in finding and understanding the documents) for our volunteers.
 The aim is to equip participants to get cracking immediately on evidence for claims.

 Collaboration.
 We are not the only organisation involved.
 That is why we are collaborating with other user groups such as the Ramblers and the British Horse Society in planning a joint bid to fund the digitisation of vital records.
 This would be invaluable to us, but digitisation is a job for experts and will cost money: we must pay our share.